 Spain Property Guide recommends using trusted currency specialists, Smart Currency Exchange to make your transfers.

-To avoid wasting time and money, the team at Spain Property Guide recommends using trusted currency specialists, Smart Currency Exchange to make your transfers.
+To avoid wasting time and money, the team at Spain Property Guide recommends using trusted currency specialists, Smart Currency Exchange.
 You will be assigned a personal trader who will work with you to devise a bespoke currency strategy that protects your budget from the risks associated with sending money overseas.
-For example, a Forward Contract secures your exchange rate, on payment of a deposit, protecting you from any adverse fluctuations before you complete.
+For example, a Forward Contract secures your exchange rate, on payment of a deposit.
+This protects you from any adverse fluctuations before you complete.
 Of course the rate could change in your favour and the property become cheaper, but that is a big risk.

 Save money when buying overseas